collingsandrew/milestone-project-3/README.md

 # ActiveTrack

 This is my third milestone project for the Code Institute Level 5 Diploma in Web Application Development.
 It was designed to implement CRUD functionality while ensuring responsiveness and accessibility across all devices.
-The project utilizes HTML, CSS, JavaScript, and Python, along with Bootstrap and Jinja.
-It is a full-stack application built on a PostgreSQL relational database, utilizing technologies such as Flask and SQLAlchemy with Psycopg2.
+The project utilises HTML, CSS, JavaScript, and Python, along with Bootstrap and Jinja.
+It is a full-stack application built on a PostgreSQL relational database, utilising technologies such as Flask and SQLAlchemy with Psycopg2.

 ![Site Image](activetrack/static/documents/site-preview.png)